-With the immanent release of Python 3.13, I wanted to look at the biggest changes coming to Python.
+With the imminent release of Python 3.13, I wanted to look at the biggest changes coming to Python.
 I think by far the most exciting feature is free-threaded Python from PEP-703.

-As I'm quite late to the party, there's already a of articles talking about it.
-I came accross an excellent article from Simon Wilson, which successfully demonstrated parallelism for pure Python functions.
-Building on top of this I wanted to look at ways to synchronise threads beyond using ThreadPoolExecutor.map.
+As I'm quite late to the party, there's already a lot of articles talking about it.
+I came accross an excellent article from Simon Willison, which successfully demonstrated parallelism for pure Python functions.
+Building on top of this I wanted to look at ways to synchronise threads beyond using ThreadPoolExecutor.map

-Prior to Python 3.13 threads were used for IO bound tasks due to the GIL, Asyncio is also used for IO (duh...) and we can wrap threads using asyncio.to_thread.
-For example,
+Prior to Python 3.13 threads were used for IO bound tasks due to the GIL, Asyncio is also used for IO (duh...) and we can wrap threads using asyncio.to_thread

 await asyncio.to_thread(io_bound_task, "first_arg", optional="optional")